INTER/her

 https://ars.electronica.art/who-owns-the-truth/en/inter-her/

-> INTER/her at South by South West 2023 Austin, Texas
+> South by South West 2023 Austin, Texas

 UK House, March 8-13th

-I went to the big music, film and interactive festival in Austin with the School of Communication of the Royal College of Art (where I now work since October 2022), and we brought a selection of work of staff and students.
+I went to the big music, film and interactive festival in Austin with the School of Communication of the Royal College of Art (since October 2022), and we brought a selection of work of staff and students.
 I had a short film of INTER/her on display with a headset and the garment for people to try in our area at UK House a partner venue of the SXSW Festival.

 Link here https://www.rca.ac.uk/news-and-events/events/meet-the-rca-in-uk-house-sxsw23/